 By Fiona Lau and Julie Zhu

-Xiaomi did not immediately respond to a request for comment on the IPO pricing.
-The people declined to be identified as the information was not public.
+Beijing-based Meituan didn't immediately respond to a request for comment on the pricing.